grvdshwl/Notes/Clean Code/Clean Code.md

                const total = sumUp(10, 19, -3, 22, 5, 100);

-   4. Try to avoid output arguments  - especially if they are unexpected i.e. try that function in not manupulating some value outside and if its necessary than do the naming which reflects the same.Sometime object oriented approach might be the possible solution as nothing is manipulated outside however in the same insatance.
+   4. Try to avoid output arguments  - especially if they are unexpected i.e. try that function in not manupulating some value outside and if its necessary than do the naming which reflects the same.
+Sometimes object oriented approach might be the possible solution as nothing is manipulated outside however in the same insatance.

                          function addId(user) {